Loaay47/IT/README.md

 - HTML5
 - CSS
-- Java Script
+- JavaScript

 ## 🤝 Contributing

-- Special thanks to all the members and the contributes for making that happened.
+- Special thanks to all the members and the contributes for making that happen.